Joao4569/be-centered/README.md

 - Code for Hero image overlay text was taken from "Love Running" walkthrough project and modified for this application.
 - Overlay quote on Hero image taken from [Quotefancy.com](https://quotefancy.com/quote/1488144/Rajneesh-Enjoyment-is-just-the-sound-of-being-centered).
 - Introduction text sourced from [bodymindlife.com](https://www.bodymindlife.com/about) on their "Our Purpose" section.
-- Tile display text sourced from [bodymind-training.ch](https://www.bodymind-training.ch/techniken/mind-balancing/)
+- Tile display and technique pages text content sourced from [bodymind-training.ch](https://www.bodymind-training.ch/techniken/mind-balancing/)
 - Method for coding group sessions timetable on home page taken from "Love Running" walkthrough project.
 - Social media icons sourced from [Font Awesome](https://fontawesome.com).
 - Code for arranging social media icons in footer taken from "Love Running" walkthrough project.